openzipkin/zipkin/doc/src/sphinx/SpanReceivers.rst

-Span Recievers
+Span Receivers
 ==============

-A `SpanReciever` is responsible for collecting spans from services, converting them to a Zipkin common Span, then passing them to the storage layer.
+A `SpanReceiver` is responsible for collecting spans from services, converting them to a Zipkin common Span, then passing them to the storage layer.
 This approach provides modularity allowing for receivers that accept any sort of data from any sort of producer.
 Zipkin comes with a receiver for Scribe and one for